drBenway/pixi-vn-wiki/start/canvas-position.md

 ## Anchor and pivot

 An object's pivot is an offset, expressed in pixels, from the top-left corner of the component.
 If you have a component whose texture is 100px x 50px, and want to set the pivot point to the center of the image, you'd set your pivot to (50, 25) - half the width, and half the height.
-Note that pivots can be set outside of the image, meaning the pivot may be less than zero or greater than the width/height.

 Anchors are specified in percentages, from 0.0 to 1.0, in each dimension.